What to Do in the Garden in December

 Snapdragons in the foreground, newly dead zinnias in the background.

-Leaf Mulch & Lawn Care Use fallen leaves to create paths in your garden or fill in areas where you are trying to kill grass by layering cardboard & paper, watering in, and then covering with leaves.
+Use fallen leaves to create paths in your garden or fill in areas where you are trying to kill grass by layering cardboard & paper, watering in, and then covering with leaves.
 By springtime, you can just add soil directly on top of these areas and have new garden beds with no effort on your part.
 If you don’t have leaf mulch on your lawn, grab it from a neighbor’s curb when they fill up bags for collection.
 You can mow over leaves to shred them into your own lawn.
 Leaf mulch will help fertilize your lawn but you don’t want it to be so thick as to block sunlight entirely or it will disrupt photosynthesis and kill the grass.

-Inspect and protect your fruit trees and roses Remove any old “mummies”- dried fruit or blossoms- from your fruit trees, bushes, and vines.
+Remove any old “mummies”- dried fruit or blossoms- from your fruit trees, bushes, and vines.
 Pick up any fallen fruit and do not compost.
 This will help keep any disease that may be present contained.
 Treat your dormant fruit trees with sulfur or a biological fungicide once they drop their leaves.
-Prune any deciduous trees like crepe myrtles or vitex that need it.
+Prune any deciduous trees like crepe myrtles or vitex that need it once they are dormant.
 You can see their shape now that the leaves have dropped.
 You can do this until they start leafing out in the spring.

 What to Plant in December